caisa-lab/wassa-empathy-adapters/README.md

-# Adapter-Tuning for Predicting Empathy
+# Adapter-Tuning for Empathy Prediction

-Experimental code for CAISA at WASSA 2022: Adapter-Tuning for Predicting Empathy
+Experimental code for CAISA at WASSA 2022: Adapter-Tuning for Empathy Prediction